Allow CSS font-weight to be used with variable fonts by putting the full range in @font-face

 -

-Daniel Ethridge commented
+Daniel Ethridge

 This should apply to not only `wght`, but also `wdth`, `slnt`, and `opsz`: https://drafts.csswg.org/css-fonts/#fvs-replacements